rvmagrini/data-structures/README.md

 - [1.3] Implement deletions (First and Last node, at a given Position of the list and node with a given Value)
 - [1.4] Implement contains, get Middle node and get Nth node from the End of the list
 - [1.5] Implement reverse functionality
+- [1.6] Implement Sorted LinkedList with remotion of duplication functionality